 is injected inside your container by Cloud Run.
 You should not set it

 Any configuration change leads to the creation of a new revision.
 Subsequent revisions will also automatically get this configuration setting unless you make explicit updates to change it.

-Click CREATE SERVICE if you are configuring a new service you are deploying to.
-If you are configuring an existing service, click on the service, then click EDIT & DEPLOY NEW REVISION.
+Click Create Service if you are configuring a new service you are deploying to.
+If you are configuring an existing service, click on the service, then click Edit and Deploy New Revision.

 Do the following: